hicommonwealth/commonwealth/packages/load-testing/readme.md

 # Quickstart

+## Testing from local env

+### Local API
 1. Execute `pnpm start` to start up the required services in Docker.
 2. Navigate to `packages/commonwealth` and execute `pnpm db-all` to bootstrap the load test database.
 3. Navigate to `packages/commonwealth` and execute `pnpm start` to start the Commonwealth server.
 4. Execute `pnpm test test/<path_to_test_file>.ts`

+### Remote API
+1. Execute `pnpm start <frick | frack | beta>` to start up the required services in Docker and connect them to the desired Heroku app.
+2. Execute `pnpm test test/<path_to_test_file>.ts`

+## Testing from K6 Cloud
+WIP

 # Package Scripts

 ### start

-Definition: `docker compose -f monitoring.yaml`
+Definition: `chmod u+x scripts/start.sh && ./scripts/start.sh`

-Description: Starts all the required services for running k6 load tests locally.
-This includes Grafana, Prometheus, and Postgres.
+Description: Starts all the required services for running k6 load tests from the local environment.
+This includes Grafana, Prometheus, and the Prometheus-Postgres Exporter.
+Additionally, if a native local database is not found and a remote database is not specified, a Postgres container will be created.

 ### test